msikkema/gel-library-ls/readme.md

 ## How do I ingest a component into a consumer and use it?
 This project uses peer dependencies for the components it hosts - this is a dependency that the component requires to work, but the consumer must provide.
 This means we don't force a consumer to use a particular version of a library, which can cause unintended headaches later down the road.

-Individual components may have different peer dependencies, but generally for each React component they will generally be:
+Individual components may have different peer dependencies, but generally for each React component they will be:

 `react` and `react-dom` as the components are React components, and